 Employee card purchases are treated the same as purchases associated with the primary cardholder, which means they earn rewards, too.
 You can also simplify expense tracking and record-keeping by having all purchases charged to the same account.
 And many issuers allow you to add employees for no additional fee.

 If you’re considering adding employees to your business rewards account, consider whether you want to set limits on where the card can be used or how much can be charged.
 Depending on the card, you may have built-in features that let you assign spending limits to individual employee cards.
 And if your card lacks this feature, consider creating a written policy for card use, so your employees understand what is or isn’t allowed.

 Making the most of a business rewards credit card starts with having a plan.
 Here are some concrete steps you can take to determine your rewards strategy:

 - Analyze your business spending: Before you start comparing rewards cards, take a close look at your typical business spending in a given month.
 Reviewing bank statements can help you figure out where you tend to spend the most money, which can help you target the right rewards card.

-- Weigh the benefits of bonus categories: Some business rewards cards offer a flat rewards rate on all purchases, like 2 percent cash back on all purchases.
+- Weigh the benefits of bonus categories: Some business rewards cards offer a flat rewards rate, like 2 percent cash back on all purchases.
 Others offer tiered rewards, maybe 3 percent on gas and 1.5 percent on everything else.
-If you want to keep things simple, then you might choose a flat-rate rewards card, but if you’re hoping to strategically spend to earn the most rewards possible, a card that offers bonus categories may make more sense.
+If you want to keep things simple, then you might choose a flat-rate rewards card.
+If you’re hoping to strategically spend to earn the most rewards possible, a card that offers bonus categories may make more sense.

 - Determine what sort of rewards and perks you’d like to earn: You’ll get the best return on your investment by choosing a card that offers rewards that fit your goals.
 Do you want to put money back in your pocket or save on travel?
 What kind of perks are valuable to you?